 Key Features of Microsoft SQL Server

-- Analytics Support: Organizations seek insights into stored and managed data to make better decisions.
-With Microsoft SQL, you can analyze your stored data using integration with Microsoft SQL Server Analysis (SSAS) which is an online analytical processing tool.
+- Analytics Support: Organizations seek insights into stored and managed data for better decisions.
+With Microsoft SQL, you can analyze your stored data by integrating it with Microsoft SQL Server Analysis (SSAS), which is an online analytical processing tool.

 - Multiple Integrations: SQL enables users to perform various tasks like Data Extraction, Transformation, Data Migration, Data Loading, and more on their stored data using Microsoft SQL Server Integration Services (SSIS).

-Using SQL Server as a Data Warehouse can also be advantageous for your organization.
-Leverage its robust feature set by migrating data to SQL Server for a better analysis and reporting with Hevo.
+Using SQL Server as a Data Warehouse can also benefit your organization.
+Leverage its robust feature set by migrating data to SQL Server for better analysis and reporting with Hevo.

 Migrating your data from sources like SQL Server and Oracle doesn’t have to be complex.
 Relax and go for a seamless migration using Hevo’s no-code platform.
 With Hevo, you can: